Sign In or Create Account

 The first Palladium Eagle was sold in 2017 directly to the U.S. Mint’s authorized purchasers.
 The following year, the first Proof Palladium Eagle was released.
 The public responded with overwhelming enthusiasm.
 The 2017 bullion version sold out the day of release, and the 2018 Proof version was suspended pending verification within five minutes.

 The mintages of the Palladium Eagles draw collectors to the series.
 In 2017, there were only 15,000 coins made available.
 The highest mintage of Palladium Eagles (when this article was published) was 30,000 in 2019.
-Keep up with today’s Palladium price by downloading the APMEX app on the App Store or Google Play.
+Keep up with today’s palladium price by downloading the APMEX app.

 Buying Platinum and Palladium Eagles

-The U.S. Mint does not sell bullion coins directly to the public.
+The U.S. Mint does not sell platinum and palladium bullion coins directly to the public.
 Instead, they distribute their coins to a handful of authorized purchasers, like APMEX, who then sell the coins to the public.
-You can find a wide assortment of Platinum and Palladium Eagles by shopping on APMEX.com.
-Expand your collection today and shop our selection of Platinum and Palladium products.

 Explore More On APMEX